ta3ag/lbd/docs/BackendTutorial/source/about.rst

 continue to build the Cpu0 backend.
 Around 2300 lines of source code are added, most of which are common from one LLVM backends to another, regardless of the target architecture.
-By the end of this chapter, the Cpu0 LLVM backend will support three instructions to generate some initial assembly output.
+By the end of this chapter, the Cpu0 LLVM backend will support less than ten instructions to generate some initial assembly output.

 :ref:`sec-addingmoresupport`: